 Look for any mention of an insurance fee or product that will cover your payments if you lost your job through accident, sickness or unemployment.

 It may be called 'payment cover', 'protection plan', 'ASU', 'loan protection', 'retail payment protection', 'loan care' or similar.
 If unsure, ask the lender.
 If you find something on your paperwork you didn't know about, investigate.

 Just write down what you remember about the sale of your loan.
-Our PPI questionnaire guide to take you through the Ombudsman form step by step.
+Our PPI questionnaire guide will take you through the Ombudsman form step by step.
 It's a Microsoft Word file so you can easily cut and paste sections, or have it next to you as you fill in the form.
 If you still have problems filling it in, call the Ombudsman on 0800 0234 567 (0300 1239 123 from a mobile) and it will be able to answer your questions.

 In the first instance, send it to the bank.
-If the bank turns down your complaint, you can then send the same form to the Financial Ombudsman Service later.
+If the bank turns down your complaint, you can then send the same form to the free and independent Financial Ombudsman Service later.

 Mis-selling's often systemic - in other words, it was part of the standard sales pitch to sell incorrectly - so it's still worth trying.
 The lender has responsibility to give full details, so is expected to have more evidence.
 The bank may know it was likely all customers were mis-sold during a specific period.

 If it won't settle it, make a complaint to the Financial Ombudsman Service.
 This independent service settles disputes between financial companies and their customers.
 It's completely free, and will decide if your complaint should be paid.

 I can't remember for sure if they said I had to have PPI, should I reclaim?